Raja-Arsal/MERNbuild/README.md

 # UPDATED:
 This MERN chat app includes a room built for users to chat in a screen.

-## For Back-end (inside back-end folder) use this to launch the server: nodemon server.js
+## For Back-end (inside back-end folder) use this to launch the server: cd backend
+   ## nodemon server.js
 ## For front-end src(App.js) use this to launch front-end: npm start

 **Back-end**: